Wichamir/allegro4-windows-build/README.md

 I've recently wanted to revisit some of my old C++ game projects, which were written in Allegro 4.
 The problem is, it's a legacy library.
 And while you can still easily install it on Linux (`sudo apt install liballegro4-dev`), on Windows you're pretty much forced to compile it yourself.
 And it's a real choir, unfortunately.
 Building all of dependencies yourself and especially getting your hands on older versions of DirectX is painful.
 I had to spend quite a long time to figure out how to build it, because the documentation and online guides are kind of lacking and out of date.
 So I made this repository in case anyone is still struggling to build this library nowadays.

+## Pre-compiled binaries

+If you want to simply download a pre-compiled version for MSVC, you can do it [here](https://github.com/Wichamir/allegro4-windows-build/releases/tag/v1.0.0).
+This contains everything you will need to compile a legacy game using Allegro 4.
+If you want to build the library yourself, however, you can read further.

 ## Requirements

 Before you can actually start the compilation process you will have to install some dependencies (if you don't have them already installed).